ucsf-wynton/wynton-website-hpc/docs/software/singularity.md

 The above may take a minute or two to complete.

+### Building a container using Singularity Remote Builder

+The `singularity build` command requires sudo privileges to build from a local definition file, however if you build from a Docker or Singularity online hub, the command should work without sudo.

+To use the remote build option one first needs a [Sylabs.io](https://cloud.sylabs.io/builder) access token, which can be generated after logging in to Sylabs.io.

+Then add the `--remote` option to the command: `singularity build --remote output.sif ./example.def` where output.sif is the output Singularity image resulting from the build and example.def is your Singularity definition file.

 ### Running a container

 After this, we can run R within this container using: